 Technical SEO should be the foundation of any SEO strategy to improve organic search visibility.
 I started SEO auditing in 2010-ish.
-I ran over 100+ SEO audits in the past 10 years both in-house and as one-off projects.
+I ran over 100+ SEO audits in the past 10 years, both in-house and as one-off projects.

 In this post, I am sharing my Technical SEO checklist that you can use to perform a technical audit.
 I’ll be covering technical SEO concepts such as crawl optimisation, page speed, mobile SEO, JavaScript, International SEO, internal linking, on-page SEO recommendations and more.
-The recommendations provided must be implemented in order for you to get value from an SEO Audit.
+The recommendations provided must be implemented for you to get value from an SEO Audit.
 Focus on what will make an impact on the site.

 - Understanding HTTP Status Codes